Skip to main content

 How Hard Is the OSHA 30 Test?

-The test has multiple-choice questions, and participants must achieve a passing score to obtain an OSHA 30 certification.
+The test is made up of multiple-choice questions, and participants need a passing score to successfully complete their OSHA 30 training.

 How Many Questions Are on the OSHA 30 Final Exam?

 The OSHA 30 final exam typically consists of 100 multiple-choice questions.
-However, the exact number of questions may vary slightly depending on the training provider or course format.
-For example, with OSHA.com, the final exam consists of 20 questions.
+However, the exact number will depend on the training provider or course format.
+For example, with OSHA.com, the final exam consists of just 20 questions.

-The exam covers all the topics taught in the OSHA 30 training program and tests your knowledge of the information covered throughout the course.
-Participants are required to achieve a passing score to obtain an OSHA 30 certification, which is typically set at 70% or higher.
+The exam will cover all the topics taught in the OSHA 30 training program to test your knowledge of the important hazards and policies.
+Participants are required to achieve a passing score to earn their OSHA 30 card, which OSHA requires to be 70% or higher.

 How Long Is the OSHA 30 Final Exam?

-Moreover, you have six months from your course enrollment date to complete the 30-hour OSHA Outreach Training.
-Once the six months pass, your account expires, and you will be required to purchase the course again.
+You have three attempts at the final exam and six months from your course enrollment date to complete the 30-hour OSHA Outreach Training.

 Tips to Prepare for the OSHA 30 Exam